Skip to main content

 Children and young people

-This normally involves individual sessions that will be adapted to suit the child's age, circumstances and level of development.
+The sessions are adapted to suit the child's age, circumstances and level of development.
 Sometimes the child's family can be involved in the treatment.

 Treatment with medicine is not usually recommended for children and young people with PTSD.